 - Click Okay to acknowledge the Event generated message.
 It confirms the URL to which the Webhook event has been sent and advises receipt within 1 to 3 minutes.

-- Check that your Webhook URL received the event message (HTTP POST), then click Save to keep this configuration.
+- Finally, check that your Webhook URL received the event message (HTTP POST).

 The HTTP POST you receive will contain a transactionId (optional, depending on bank support), transferId, refId, and the current transfer status.
 For a list of possible states, see Payment Status: Values and Meaning.